dmorse/pscfpp/README.md

 ## History

 The current C++/CUDA version of PSCF originated as a complete rewrite of an older Fortran SCFT program of the same name.
-The C++/CUDA is intended to supersed the Fortran version, which is no longer being developed or actively maintained.
+The Fortran PSCF version is a single program that was designed for SCFT calculations on systems that can contain any mixture of linear block polymers and small-molecule solvents in a domain with periodic boundary conditions.
+The C++/CUDA version is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
 The Fortran PSCF program is available in a separate github.com repository at https://github.com/dmorse/pscf.
-The current C++/CUDA version provides almost all of the capabilities of the older Fortran program, and some important new capabilities, as discussed below.
+The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and some important new capabilities, as discussed below.

-Differences between the current C++/CUDA version of PSCF and the legacy Fortran version include:
+Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include:

    - The current version is an extensible package of several programs that are designed for use with different types of spatial domain, different algorithms and/or different hardware, implemented within a common framework.

-   - The current version can perform stochastic PS-FTS calculations as well as SCFT.
+   - The current version can now perform stochastic PS-FTS calculations, as well as SCFT.

    - The current version allows simulations of mixtures containing acyclic branched block polymers, while the Fortran program could only treat linear polymers.

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

 The only important capability of the Fortran PSCF program that has not been ported to the C++/Cuda version is the ability to perform generalized